rektflip/claimxmr/README.md

 # claimxmr
-Let people recieve Monero via Link.
+Let people claim Monero via Link.

+## ATTENTION
-ATTENTION: The code is very cringe.
+The code is very cringe.
 I'm still a beginner and this is the first version.